The information provided below is for Summer 2016.

 - For non-McGill students only: Undergraduate Research Trainee Registration Form

-Please see information below for where to submit the hard copy of an application.
+Please see information below for where to submit the required hard copy.

 NSERC's on-line system